why buses?

 • carebus provides a safe place for guests to detox

-• reversebus is a low barrier provider – as long as our Guests do not pose a threat to self, staff or other Guests, they can use our services
+• reversebus is a low barrier provider – as long as our guests do not pose a threat to self, staff or other guests, they can use our services

 do you offer permanent housing solutions?